juliuszkowalik/RaylibProjectTemplate/README.md

 ## License
 - MIT LICENSE for this repository (see `LICENSE.txt` for more details)
 - Premake is licensed under BSD 3-Clause (see included LICENSE.txt file for more details)

+## PS
+Shout out to [The Cherno](https://github.com/thecherno) for provading template to this template